Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 One thing that is so interesting, and also alarming, about metabolic syndrome is that it can occur without the presence of being overweight (either on a scale or visually).
 The reason for this is that metabolic syndrome often presents itself as visceral fat rather than subcutaneous fat.

 Visceral fat is the fat that exists within your abdomen, below the muscles typically thought of as your “core”.
-In theory, this means that you could have a six pack, but also have a large amount of visceral fat.
-While it’s not impossible for heavy drinkers that don’t drink and yet consume low amounts of calories from other sources, it is however generally unlikely, as we have discussed elsewhere that exercise is at odds with liver fat, and thus the exercise often offsets the visceral fat.
+In theory, this means that you could have a six pack, but also have a large amount of visceral fat, if you happen to be a heavy drinker that also exercises regularly and eats low amounts of calories from other sources.
+It is however generally unlikely, as we have discussed elsewhere that exercise is at odds with liver fat, and thus the exercise often offsets the visceral fat.
 It’s worth noting however that there is a large amount of “normal weight” people that have metabolic disorder.
 And therefore, even if you’re normal weight, your alcohol or sugar consumption habits alone can put you at risk for visceral fat and metabolic disorder in general.

 Of Lustig’s research, one of his articles stands out above others for those who drink: “Fructose: It’s ‘Alcohol Without the Buzz’”.